On Approximating Multi-Criteria TSP: Approximation Algorithm for Multi-Criteria Min-ATSP

-\begin{proof} Lines~\ref{line:cccomp} and~\ref{line:initialcc} of Algorithm~\ref{alg:minatsp} is executed at most $Q \cdot \log n$ times, where $Q$ is an upper bound for the number of different $\eps'$-signatures of solutions of instances of size at most $N$. ($Q$ is polynomial in $N$ and $1/\eps$.)
+\begin{proof} Line~\ref{line:cccomp} of Algorithm~\ref{alg:minatsp} is executed at most $Q \cdot \log n$ times, where $Q$ is an upper bound for the number of different $\eps'$-signatures of solutions of instances of size at most $N$.
 Each execution fails with a probability of at most $\frac{1}{2Q \log n}$.
-Thus by a union bound, the probability that one of them fails is at most $\frac{Q \log n}{2Q \log n} = 1/2$. \end{proof}
+Thus by a union bound, the probability that one of them fails is at most $1/2$. \end{proof}

-\mia\ uses randomization only for \mca.
-Thus, Lemma~\ref{lem:prob12} immediately yields that our algorithm has a success probability of at least $1/2$ in compliance with Theorem~\ref{thm:minatsp} and the definition of a randomized approximation algorithm.
-The success probability can be amplified to $1-p$ for arbitrarily small $p > 0$ by running the algorithm $O(\log(1/p))$ times.